xwang2713/github-action-dev-build/README.md

   Another place to find your REF (or SHA) is to go to Github.com If you pushed your file - on the "Open a Pull Request" Page it displays the Git REF (aka SHA) There is also an button next to the REF "Copy the full SHA" - does this next bit in one click
+## Get the REF From GitHub
+To get the REF: on Github site click on the commit and it is on the top right of the commit

 Copy the entire string that compromises the community REF for the desired branch/commit